 What leadership skills are important for leaders today?

 Since the 1950s, leadership development programs have been problematic for companies.
 Companies around the world have invested billions in executive educations and employee training with the hope of getting richer returns on their investments.

-It was found thought that less than half of the leaders who enrolled in a leadership development program succeeded.
+It was found that less than half of the leaders who enrolled in a leadership development program succeeded.
 The rest failed.

-But, research by McKinsey showed that only 11 percent of leaders actually showed improved performance following leadership development.
+But, research by McKinsey showed that only 11 percent of leaders showed improved performance following leadership development.

 Considering the billions of dollars spent on training and educating leaders annually, the return that companies get back in terms of leadership is definitely not enough to justify the investment done by companies.